simonegazza/PimpMyPrompt/README.md

 bash 4.2 or grater

 ## Installation
-Just run ./install.sh adn you will be ready to go!
+Just run ./install.sh and you will be ready to go!